 Series Edited by Howard Andrew Jones

 Howard Andrew Jones lurks in a tower beside the Sea of Monsters with a wicked and beautiful sorceress.
 When not spending time with her or their talented children he can be found hunched over his laptop, mumbling about flashing swords and doom-haunted towers.
 He has role-played regularly since junior high, long years ago, and game mastered so many adventures that he lost his mind and decided to become a writer.
-His publications include short stories, Pathfinder novels, the historical fantasies of Dabir and Asim, and his new novel For the Killing of Kings.
+His publications include short stories, Pathfinder novels, the historical fantasies of Dabir and Asim, and his latest series The Ring-Sworn Trilogy.
 You can find his musings on writing and gaming at www.howardandrewjones.com, on FB at https://www.facebook.com/howard.andrew.jones.1, or occasionally on Twitter @Howardandrewjon.

 Adrian Cole is a Dumnonian Celt with Irish antecedents living in Solomon Kane country in Devon, UK.
 He divides his time between writing, plunging into the local Celtic Sea and riding a bike thru the wilds of the surrounding forests.
 He has recently become a grandfather, which gives him even more opportunities to indulge in a second childhood.
 He has had over 2 dozen books published, ranging through fantasy, sf, S and S, horror, mythos, and general pulp.
 His latest book is a reprint of the British Fantasy Award-winning Nick Nightmare Investigates (Pulp Hero Press, US) and he has two forthcoming collections: Dark Ships Passing, S&S from Pulp Hero and Elak, King of Atlantis.